Dagrut/rpncron/CONFIGURATION.md

   and `ignore`, to log informations, send a mail, or do nothing.
 Values are separated with spaces.
 The default is `log mail`.

-Two other values are planed : `stop` and `remove`, to stop executing lines (with the `system` execution mode), or to remove the task from the memory, so that it will not be processed anymore upon file update or program reload/restart.
+For the last three options, two other values are planed : `stop` and `remove` , to stop executing lines (with the `system` execution mode), or to remove the task from the memory, so that it will not be processed anymore upon file update or program reload/restart.

 @RPN part
 ---------